-It is important for all drivers to spend some time training before adding passengers.
+It is important for all drivers to undergo driver training for a minimum of one hour before adding passengers.
 Driving a large tricycle is not the same as a bicycle.
 The rear of the pedicab is 50 inches wide, so it is important to practice maneuvering around objects.
 Plastic orange cones are good objects to start with.

 Remember to steer the tricycle using the front wheel rather than shifting your body weight.
 It is good to practice going down hills and across inclined surfaces to master this aspect before adding passengers.
 Drivers learn quickly to put the pedicab in a low gear when they come to a stop.
 A pedicab left in a high gear is difficult to accelerate.

-Many pedicab fleet managers have training programs for new drivers that last at least several hours, and most drivers feel comfortable and safe within 30 minutes of practice.
+Many pedicab fleet managers have training programs for new drivers that last at least several hours, and most drivers feel comfortable and safe within one hour of practice.